jorcuad/croke.es/content/post/cybercamp2019.md

 From **aircraft** and **cars** control panels to mobile applications which allows user to get more information about **monuments** or **products** the augmented reality is **inadvertently becoming our daily life context**.
 Like in most of the technologies, when a technology increase in importance, **cybersecurity risks** starts to become real incidents.
 AR is involved in the physical world, thus, it can **affect physically the world**.
 For example, the AR assistants of a car or a fake GPS indications can compromise the safety of the user if hacked.

 If you look at the slides or the conference video, we talk about some examples were this technology represent a **threat** in privacy, marketing or vandalism.
-These are not common incidents nowadays but are for sure incoming threats that will affect us in the future.
+Those are not common incidents nowadays but they are incoming threats that will affect us in the future.
 As an example of this, [Hyper-Reality](https://youtu.be/YJg02ivYzSs) is a great **short movie** to watch.

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/YJg02ivYzSs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

 ### Developing Augmented Reality with web technologies
-AR is a quite complex technology if you try starting a project using frameworks such _Unreal Engine_ or _Unity_ since you need to prepare all the scaffolding and learn many specific concepts and tools.
-Keeping that in mind and with the two hours limitation for workshops, I decided to use a simpler option, [_AR.js_](https://github.com/jeromeetienne/AR.js).
+AR is a quite complex technology if you are trying to start a new project using frameworks such _Unreal Engine_ or _Unity_ since you will need to prepare all the scaffolding and learn many specific concepts and tools.
+Keeping that in mind and with the two hours limitation for our workshop, I decided to use a simpler option, [_AR.js_](https://github.com/jeromeetienne/AR.js).

-Why is this a good choice? _AR.js_ is a **Javascript library**, Javascript is a greatly spread language which is known for most of the developers and using web technologies we can share the application world around without getting into troubles creating accounts in application stores or compiling executable files.
-For sure there are options to get these problems done in a simple and fast way but two hours is not enough time for explaining how to achieve that to people who are highschoolers, graduate or even families without technical knowledge.
+Why is this a good choice? _AR.js_ is a **Javascript library**, Javascript is a greatly spread language which is known for most of the developers.
+This web language allowed us to share the example applications world around without getting into troubles creating accounts in an _app_ store or compiling executable files.
+For sure, there are options to get these problems done in a simple and fast way but two hours is not enough time for explaining how to achieve that to a variety of people who is potentially composed by highschoolers, graduates or even families without technical knowledge.

 <span class="all-width-container">
 ![Technologies](/images/cybercamp2019/technologies.png)
 </span>

 Some time ago, I used [_Three.js_](https://threejs.org/) in one of the Laboratory researches I was involved.
-This was a great experience and I learnt many new concepts about 3D programing, but even more important, I discovered that awesome library that allows to create 3D applications for web environments in a simple way.
+This was a great experience and I learnt many new concepts about 3D programing. _Three.js_ allows to create 3D applications for web environments in a simple way but it can be a little tricky to use.
 Years after that, I discovered _AR.js_, a library meant to create AR applications using **Aframe** and **Three.js** and after a couple of hours trying it, the decision was clear.

 _Ar.js_ is extreamly **easy** to use, well documented and **powerful**.
 The functionality is limited because of the simplicity of the library but in that point is still possible to use _three.js_.